-When the AOA was formed, one of its principal strategic aims was to be recognized as "equivalent" by the European Commission (EC) as a "third country" regulator.
-Prior to his retirement, Donald Cockburn invested a significant effort in the EC equivalency assessment process.
-As explained in more detail in the annual board report, the EC decided not to grant equivalency and not to extend the transitional status of the AOA.

-Arguably, the strategic importance of having equivalency has waned whilst developments around the world have suggested that other strategic objectives should be given more thought.
-Recognizing this, the AOA has been reconsidering and debating its remit for some time.
-In this context, on behalf of the AOA, I participated in various meetings with the Cayman Islands Institute of Professional Accountants (CIIPA) and Government to discuss the future role of the AOA in the oversight of the audit profession in the Cayman Islands.
-Those meetings resulted in the establishment of a working group on which I represent the AOA.
-See the annual board report for more details.
+As I reported last year, when the AOA was formed, one of its principal strategic aims was to be recognized as "equivalent" by the European Commission (EC) as a "third country" regulator.
+In 2019, the EC decided not to grant equivalency and not to extend the transitional status of the AOA.
+Recognizing that the strategic importance of having equivalency has waned whilst regulatory developments around the world have suggested that other strategic objectives should be given more thought, the AOA has been reconsidering and debating its remit for some time.
+In this context, I represent the AOA on a working group set up with the Cayman Islands Institute of Professional Accountants to discuss the future role of the AOA in the oversight of the audit profession in the Cayman Islands.
+Having obtained the input of Government in 2019, the working group sort input from other stakeholders in 2020 and is expected to continue its work in 2021.

-The AOA continues to be a member of the International Forum of Independent Audit Regulators (IFIAR) and Donald Cockburn represented the AOA at the IFIAR annual Plenary Meeting in Greece in April/May 2019.
+The AOA continues to be a member of the International Forum of Independent Audit Regulators and I participated in various remote IFIAR activities on behalf of the AOA in 2020.